michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-06-09-do-not-read-beauty-magazines-they-will-only-make.md

 tags:
   - Quote
 ---
-> Do not read beauty magazines.
-They will only make you feel ugly.
+<q>Do not read beauty magazines.
+They will only make you feel ugly.</q>

 — <cite>Mary Schmich</cite>